jvs/sourcer/README.md

 Sourcer compiles your grammar to a Python module.

-Then, you use your grammar to parse things:
+Then, use your grammar to parse things:

 ```python
 >>> g.parse('Hello, World!')